The legal definition of disrepair is that there is damage that needs to be put right.

-The Housing Standards Team at Basingstoke and Deane Borough Council can help in the drive to make homes decent.
+The Housing Standards Team can help in the drive to make homes decent.
 They offer advice and encouragement to homeowners to carry out works to bring their properties up to standard, and make their homes decent.
 Grants are available for property owners on low incomes or income related benefits, for property repairs or improvements and reducing significant hazards in the home.
-For further detail on grants visit our housing standards webpage.
+Find out information on housing improvements grants.

 Under the Housing Act 2004, the Team also investigates complaints about poor housing conditions, and can take enforcement action against landlords or owners where there is a significant hazard, with a combination of advice, assistance and enforcement, the Housing Standards Team can work towards making homes decent across the borough.

-If you would like further advice or, please contact the Housing Standards Team on 01256 844844, or by email at email@example.com.
+If you would like further advice or, please contact the Housing Standards Team using the link below, or by email at firstname.lastname@example.org.